MoserMichael/my-notes/talking-with-chatgtp-b.md

 https://www.youtube.com/watch?v=jC4v5AS4RIM

 Why all this prompting business?
-Says the aim of the prompt is to constraint the possible answers (since the LLM has been trained on lots of data)
+Says the aim of the prompt is to put up some filter / constraint on the possible answers so as to guide the LLM towards some more relevant portion of the training data (since the LLM has been trained on lots of data)

 Says components of a good prompt have: